-A Caveat is a mechanism for preventing the making of a Jersey Grant of probate or letters of administration until a claim against the estate or a disagreement over entitlement.
+A Caveat is a mechanism for preventing the making of a Jersey Grant of probate or letters of administration until there is a claim against the estate or a disagreement over entitlement.
 Caveats are lodged with the Jersey Registrar of Probate.

 Any person who has an interest in the movable estate of a deceased person and who wishes to oppose the making of a Grant may lodge a Caveat.

 You must have grounds for lodging a Caveat.
-For example you are concerned that someone who is not entitled to administer the estate may attempt to do so or that there is prima facie evidence that someone is attempting to register a will which has been superseded.
+For example, if you are concerned that someone who is not entitled to administer the estate may attempt to do so, or that there is prima facie evidence that someone is attempting to register a Will which has been superseded.

-Caveats are effective for 6 months from the date it is lodged with the Judicial Greffe.
+Caveats are effective for 6 months from the date they are lodged with the Judicial Greffe.
 They can be renewed in writing on or before the expiry date.

-If you have lodged the Caveat it can either be withdrawn by writing to the Registrar of Probate, within the 6-month period or simply be letting it lapse at the end of the six-month period.
+If you have lodged the Caveat it can either be withdrawn by writing to the Registrar of Probate, within the 6-month period, or simply by letting it lapse at the end of the six-month period.

 Any person whose application for a Grant has been stopped by a Caveat may apply to the Royal Court to have it lifted.